zuri-training/team-wombat/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Wombat is a library of authentication code that allows users register, download material and interact.
+Auth_Wiki is a library of authentication code that allows users register, download material and interact.

 ## Features